jaysmore/probable-barnacle/proposal.md

           Enter event location: *user enters event location*

-4. User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface.
+4. User Interface: We will use a text menu to maneuver around the program.

+          Example:

+          Welcome to the Student Calendar.

+          Enter a command.

+          T - Show today's schedule.

+          W - Show this week's schedule.

+          M - Show this month's schedule.

+          S - Schedule an event.

+          R - Remove an event.

+          F - Export schedule to a file.

+          Q - Quit.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.